tdwg/bdq/tg2/_build_review/templates/supplement/supplement-header.md

 #### 2.4.2 Framework Competency Question including an oa:annotation

-The BDQ Framework represents the results of Validation Tests as assertions, which can be linked to biodiversity records through annotations following the W3C Web Annotation model.
+The Fitness for Use Framework represents the results of Validation Tests as assertions, which can be linked to biodiversity records through annotations following the W3C Web Annotation model.
 This structure allows detailed provenance and context to be recorded alongside each assertion.
 The following competency question demonstrates how to retrieve all assertions generated for a specific dwc:Occurrence record, including metadata such as the associated Validation Test, annotation motivation, date of generation, and relevant Parameters.

     PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>
     PREFIX owl: <http://www.w3.org/2002/07/owl#>